 Human Services Grants

-Grant recommendations will be made by the City of Issaquah’s Human Services Commission, a 7-member volunteer board appointed by the Mayor and approved by the City Council.
-The Human Services Commission will use the strategic priorities from the Human Services Strategic Plan to guide its funding decisions.
+Grant recommendations were made by the City of Issaquah’s Human Services Commission, a 7-member volunteer board appointed by the Mayor and approved by the City Council.
+The Human Services Commission used the strategic priorities from the Human Services Strategic Plan to guide funding decisions.

 We provide funding for a variety of human services through grants to local and regional agencies.
 The City coordinates the administration of these grants with other funding providers in the region and follows a two-year grant cycle.